has1g15/Internship2017Work/expressapp/README.md

   }
 }

-This will add the user to a DynamoDB table, UserDetailsDev on Amazon Web Services
+This will add the user to a DynamoDB table "UserDetailsDev" on Amazon Web Services

-The application is designed to add users who exist in the DynamoDB table but aren't in the Cognito user pool to the pool enabling them to have a password
+The application is designed to add users to the Cognito user pool if they exist in the DynamoDB table but aren't yet in the user pool, enabling them to have a password

 2. Changing a user's password